Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD

-However, it failed the final check, which was a comparison with the partition function computed up to several instantons for $N\geq 4$ theory.
-It turned out, that starting from the two instanton contribution there appears a shift in the effective number of instantons comparing to what we have found.
-The reason behind this divergence is that, in fact, the number of instantons in the saddle point configuration is not large for $N>2$ case, and they are not enough to make the singular points to glue into cuts, which was a basic assumption behind the derivations.
-So what can out result be used for in this case?
-For dimensional reasons, the missing term cannot depend on masses, or equivariant parameters, or the vacuum expectations values, and is a function of only $N$ and $q$.
-Using that we found the recurrence relation for the instanton partition function and showed that it can be renormalised and resummed in a series in terms of the effective coupling constant up to an unknown $q$-dependent normalisation constant.
-Our result can be used for the effective computation of any correlators independent of normalisation.
-For example, we grasped all the dependence of the partition function on masses of the multiplets, so if one is interested in mass derivatives of the partition function, the recurrence relation can be safely used.
-Another example is the computation of a Wilson loop on a sphere or of other averages, as long as they are normalised.
-We plan to address the problem of the correction to the results found here in a future paper.
+As the final check, we compared the found asymptotic with the partition function computed up to several instantons for the $N=4,5$ theories and observed the necessity of the correction to the asymptotic found with the saddle point method.
+The extra factor found from the second $qq$-character equation reproduced exactly the difference between the results of the saddle point method and the direct symbolic computations.